 1. Promote involvement of the congregation's youth in all youth activities;

-2. Plan and carry out a year-round programme for junior high, high school, and young adult members of the congregation;
+2. Plan and carry out a year-round program for junior high, high school, and young adult members of the congregation;

 3. Supervise the work of all youth groups to the congregation and represent their concerns to the Church Council;

-4. Appoint annually with the approval of the Church Council youth counsellors for the various youth groups.
+4. Appoint annually with the approval of the Church Council youth counselors for the various youth groups.

 E. The Social Ministry Committee shall